Type to search

 Keep Reading: A Vegetarian’s Guide to the Hudson Valley

-7. Bring reusable bags to the grocery store.
+7. Bring reusable bags when you shop.

 8. Make homemade, healthy meals with few ingredients.

-Processed foods require lots of labor and energy to make, use too much packaging, then require transportation to the store.
+Processed foods require lots of labor and energy to make, use too much packaging, and require transportation to the store.
 You can avoid much of the environmental impact of processed foods by buying ingredients in bulk and making meals simple meals at home.
 As a bonus, homemade meals are almost always healthier.

 9. Bring your own coffee to work.